indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is NP-completeness?

 ####[[⬆]](#toc) <a name='other'>Other:</a>
+* How to find memory leak.
+(Memory snapshot diff).
+* Profiling: sampling and instrumentation.
 * Regular expressions.
 (Examples)
 * XPath
 * What are your goals to work in our company?
 (3 categories: professional, financial, social)